 You don’t always have to drink hot coffee: you can try cold brew coffee and experience different tasting coffee with the low temperature flavor compounds of coffee and change your experience with coffee completely.

 Each different brewing method brings about a very different tasting coffee.
 Try all different types of manual coffee makers, like a moka pot, a French press, a pour over coffee maker, drip brewing machine (automatic or manual), Chemex, Siphon, Turkish coffee Ibrik, coffee sock to name only a few of the many coffee types.

 Fresh coffee is the best coffee.
 Make your coffee fresh and keep your beans as fresh as possible.
-To do that, you absolutely need a coffee cannister.
+To do that, you absolutely need a coffee canister.

 I’m not talking about a ceramic or a glass jar with the word coffee written on it.
-I’m taking about a product that specifically designed for the purpose of prolonging the freshness of your coffee beans.
+I’m talking about a product that is specifically designed for the purpose of prolonging the freshness of your coffee beans.

-You have two choices, an air tight coffee cannister with a one way valve or a vacuum canister.
+You have two choices, an air-tight coffee canister with a one-way valve or a vacuum canister.